peco/peco/README.md

 ### --rcfile <filename>

 Pass peco a configuration file, which currently must be a JSON file.
 If unspecified, it will read ~/.peco/config.json by default (if available)

+### --no-ignore-case

+By default peco starts in case insensitive mode.
+When this option is specified, peco will start in case sensitive mode.
+This can be toggled while peco is still in session.

 Configuration File
 ==================